Chicago Philharmonic Sound Walks: Bloomingdale Trail - Chicago Philharmonic

 The Bloomingdale Trail

 Enjoy this playlist as you stroll through the Bloomingdale Trail, taking in the sights and sounds of this walkable trail that traverses the West Side of Chicago.
-Featuring Chi Phil collaborators from the past and present (including Sleeping At Last, Marcus Norris, and Laufey) this playlist spans the musical breadth of our incredible city!
-From early improvising groups like the Art Ensemble of Chicago, to rising stars like singer-songwriter KAINA, this playlist will keep you moving and grooving along the trail.
+Featuring some of our favorite collaborators (including Sleeping At Last, Nas, and Lindsey Stirling), this playlist spans the musical breadth of our incredible city!
+From new pop artists like Amira Jazeera, to Chicago classics like Wilco, this playlist will keep you moving and grooving along the trail.

 2